core-wg/oscore/draft-ietf-core-object-security.md

 Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it with the value from the COSE object when present (see {{verif-coap-req}} and {{verif-coap-resp}}).

-#### Max-Age {#max-Age}
+#### Max-Age {#max-age}

 An inner Max-Age option is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
-Therefore, there SHOULD be an outer Max-Age option with value zero to prevent caching of responses (see Section 5.6.1 of {{RFC7252}}).
+To prevent caching in proxies not recognizing the Object-Security, a server MAY add an outer Max-Age option with value zero to protected CoAP responses (see Section 5.6.1 of {{RFC7252}}).

-The outer Max-Age option SHALL NOT be encrypted and  SHALL NOT be integrity protected.
+The outer Max-Age option is not integrity protected.

-#### Observe {#observe}

-The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-An inner Observe option is used between endpoints.
-In order for a proxy to support forwarding of notifications, there SHALL be an outer Observe option.
-To simplify the processing in the server, the outer option SHOULD have the same value as the inner Observe option.
-The outer Observe option MAY have different values than the inner, but the order of the different values is SHALL be the same as for the inner Observe option.

-The outer Observe option SHALL neither be encrypted nor integrity protected.

 #### The Block Options {#block-options}

+TODO: Update processing to support multiple concurrently proceeding requests

 The Block options (Block1, Block2, Size1 and Size2) MAY be either only inner options, only outer options or both inner and outer options.
 The inner and outer options are processed independently.